Principal Investigator

 Marin Pielage

 PhD Project: During her PhD project at the Erasmus MC, Marin will focus on the influence of alcohol intake during pregnancy on fetal brain development.
-Marin will use 3D ultrasound measurement techniques to visualize the several fetal brain structures during different stages in pregnancy.
+Marin will use 3D ultrasound measurements techniques to visualize the several fetal brain structures during different stages in pregnancy.

 Alix Weidema